qmk/qmk_firmware/keyboards/dztech/dz65rgb/keymaps/drootz/readme.md

 ## LEADER KEY BINDINGS

 The Leader Key on this layout is triggered by tapping the Capslock key once.
-Once triggered, we have 450ms to type any one of the key sequences listed below.
+Once triggered, we have 450ms between each key press to type any one of the sequences listed below.
 All sequences are designed to work on both Mac and Windows with an English keyboard OS setting.

 - [OS and Keyboard Macros](#OS-and-Keyboard-Macros)
 - [French Accents](#French-Accents)